Nuit Blanche news

 CRYPT

-At the crypt, visitors will be able to immerse themselves in the sound work Walking next to her shoelaces in an empty fridge, which resonates the voice of the director and discover in an exceptional way a notebook that belonged to Chantal Akerman’s grandmother, written in Polish, which is at the heart of his inspiration and work.
+At the crypt, visitors will be able to immerse themselves in the sound work Walking next to her shoelaces in an empty refrigerator, which makes the voice of the director echo and discover in an exceptional way a notebook that belonged to Chantal Akerman’s grandmother, written in Polish, which is at the heart of his inspiration and work.
 On the mezzanine, a series of photographs taken from the film D'Est (1993) will evoke the faces and landscapes of Eastern Europe.